almachelouche/middleman/content/email/AU/eNews/013/4+ years & prospect.md

 color='white'

 	text='''Disclaimers:<br /><br />
-	1. Recommended offer available at participating Dealers.
-Stock may vary between dealers.
-Private and Blue, Silver and Gold Fleet buyers only.
-Eligible Free Auto vehicles must be purchased by 31/12/2017 and delivered by 3/01/2018.
-Ford dealers and Ford Australia can reduce or otherwise change these offers.
+	1. Recommended offer for private and small business buyers only at participating Dealers.
+Eligible vehicles must be purchased by 31/12/17 and delivered by 3/01/18.
+Driveaway price includes promotional offer whether Free Auto or $2,000 saving.
+Ford Australia and Ford Dealers can further reduce recommended prices, or otherwise change or extend offers.

     <br /><br/>